The Bankrate promise

 Plus, the Chase Freedom Unlimited card is currently offering one of the best welcome bonuses available to new cardholders: Earn an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year) – worth up to $300 cash back.
 Many credit cards require you to spend thousands of dollars before earning your bonus—so take advantage of this offer while you can!

 Of course, you could always go with my choice of the Discover it Cash Back card.
-Five years ago, it allowed me to book and pay off a vacation without paying interest; this summer, it’s going to help me earn 5 percent cash back on restaurants (earn 5% back on rotating categories each quarter on up to $1,500 in combined spending per quarter and then 1% (activation required).
+Five years ago, it allowed me to book and pay off a vacation without paying interest.
+This summer, it helped me earn 5 percent cash back on restaurants (earn 5% back on rotating categories each quarter on up to $1,500 in combined spending per quarter and then 1% (activation required).
 And, starting in October, it’s going to ease my holiday budget and take the edge off holiday spending at some of the largest retailers.